The Club office is open at the following times:

 While the Club office has information on many of the Club’s programs and activities, we suggest reaching out directly to the affiliated program’s management with more specific questions.
 Each program has their own website and contact information:

-There are many ways to make a gift to The Skating Club of Boston in support of the Next 100 Years Campaign.
+There are many ways to make a gift to The Skating Club of Boston and the Next 100 Years Campaign.
 To learn how you can support the Club and the Campaign, click here.
 The Skating Club of Boston is a 501(c)(3) organization and all donations are tax-deductible.
 If you have any questions, please contact the Club office.

 The Membership Guide is an excellent resource for many questions.
-An electronic copy of the guide can be downloaded via the Club’s website with hard copies available upon request through the Club office.
+An electronic copy of the guide and other membership documents can be found on our Membership Guide page with hard copies available upon request through the Club office.